Offensive-Hacker/auto-script/README.md

 =====================================================

 > Note: Auto-Script is under development!!!
-You may found some issues with it.
+You may found some issues with it.\n
 > Please submit your bugs or issues here: tsty8wu7@duck.com

 =====================================================